 Experimental results are presented in Table IV.
-We observe that models trained and deployed without leg masking would behave abnormally as soon as legs are captured by depth camera during climbing, and are not capable of climbing over any joists.
-This is likely due to the domain gap presented between the depth measurements of the actual robot legs and the legs in the approximate robot URDF model.
+We observe that models trained and deployed without leg masking behave abnormally as soon as legs are captured by depth camera during climbing, and are not capable of climbing over any joists.
+This is likely due to the domain gap presented between the depth image of the actual robot legs and the legs in the approximate robot model.
 The model using only leg masking but not random invalid pixels makes some progress and climbs over joists, but gets stuck or falls over quite often.
-When tested on either the 4-joist or the 8-joist course, it is able to climb around 1.3 joists before it fails and takes around 6 seconds on average to successfully climb over each joist.
+It is able to climb around 1.3 joists before it fails and takes around 6 seconds on average to successfully climb over each joist.
 Also, it never finishes a single trail.
 This proves the effectiveness of our proposed depth-based pixel masking technique to reduce the domain gap between depth images in simulation and captured by the actual L515 sensor.

-2) Phase 1 without Joint Feedback: One of the main reasons we divide training into 2 phases is to learn an effective expert policy with access to privileged state feedback in phase 1.
-To prove the necessity of having access to joint state feedback in phase 1, we compare phases 1 and 2 training performances between models with and without access to joint angle feedback, as shown in Fig. 7.
-As seen in Fig. 7(a), the drop at the middle is due to curriculum change the first 8000 iterations of phase 1 training are conducted on lower joist terrain shown in Fig. 4(a) and the second 8,000 iterations on higher joist terrain in Fig. 4(b).
+2) Phase 1 without Joint Feedback: One of the main reasons we divide training into 2 phases is to learn an effective expert policy with access to privileged state feedback.
+To prove the necessity of having access to joint state feedback in phase 1, we compare training performances between models with and without access to joint angle feedback, as shown in Fig. 7.
+As seen in Fig. 7(a), the drop at the middle is due to curriculum change - the first 8000 iterations of phase 1 training are conducted on lower joist terrain shown in Fig. 4(a) and the second 8,000 iterations on higher joist terrain in Fig. 4(b).
 During phase 1, the model with access to joint angle feedback significantly outperforms the one without access to joint angle feedback.
 During phase 2 training, the student model without access to the joint angle is able to reach a similar reward as the teacher model with access to the joint angle.
 Student model learning from the teacher model without access to joint angle yields relatively low reward.
-This demonstrates the necessity to include critical privileged joint angle feedback in phase 1 training in order to optimize the model's zero-shot sim-toreal performance.
+This demonstrates the necessity to include critical privileged joint angle feedback in phase 1 training in order to optimize the model's zero-shot sim-to-real performance.